hilaab245-gif/newhilahome/README.txt

 Sauce Labs Fleece Jacket
 Sauce Labs Onesie
 Test.allTheThings() T-Shirt (Red)
-the user move to  Checkout: Your Information page user data: Hila, Dalal, 123 the user move to  Checkout: Overview page
+Add to cart -select item from json file : Sauce Labs Fleece Jacket Add to cart -select item from json file : Sauce Labs Onesie not found all the item remove item from  cart -select item from json file : Sauce Labs Fleece Jacket remove item from  cart -select item from json file : Sauce Labs Onesie not removed all the item the user move to  Checkout: Your Information page user data: Hila, Dalal, 123 the user move to  Checkout: Overview page